dmuller189/UnixShell/README.md

 # UnixShell
 Implementation of A UNIX Style Shell in C with accompanying vector and hashmap implementations

-Type 'make' of 'make nush' to build.
+Type 'make' or 'make nush' to build.
 Run with ./nush on command line on a linux system or equivalent.

 OR